This site is intended for US Consumers

 In clinical studies of 1449 subjects who were given SYNERA®, the most common local reactions were redness of the skin (71%), pale skin (12%) and swelling (12%): these reactions were generally mild and went away on their own soon after patch removal.
 There were no treatment-related serious adverse events.

-SYNERA® (lidocaine and tetracaine) Topical Patch is indicated for use on unbroken skin in children 3 years and up to help prevent the pain of needle sticks into superficial veins and some superficial skin procedures.
+SYNERA® (lidocaine and tetracaine) Topical Patch is indicated for use on unbroken skin to help prevent the pain of needle sticks into superficial veins (apply for 20-30 mins) and some superficial skin procedures (apply for 30 mins).

 Used SYNERA® patches contain a large amount of lidocaine and tetracaine (at least 90% of the initial amount).
 Chewing or swallowing a new or used SYNERA® patch may result in serious adverse effects.
 Store and dispose of SYNERA® out of the reach of children and pets.